Easy Kunafa Recipe

 golden crispy kunafa recipe made with kataifi dough, stuffed with mozzarella cheese, and drizzled with simple syrup

-In kunafa (or Knafeh), a specific type of cheese called nabulsi cheese is traditionally used. nabulsi cheese is a semi-hard cheese made from sheep’s milk and has a sweet and salty flavor.
+Kunafa is traditionally made with a specific type of cheese called nabulsi cheese which is a semi-hard cheese made from sheep’s milk and has a mild flavor.

 In some variations of kunafa, akkawi cheese can be used as a substitute for nabulsi cheese.
 Akkawi cheese is a mild white cheese from the Middle East, often used in cooking due to its ability to melt and its slightly salty flavor.

-You can also use fresh mozzarella cheese, like I did, which provides a more accessible alternative to traditional cheeses like nabulsi or akkawi.
+To make this recipe simpler and more accessible, you can also use fresh mozzarella cheese, like I did, which provides an alternative to traditional cheeses.

 kunafa ingredients: katayif, butter, sugar, and mozzarella cheese.

-Sugar: Sweetens the syrup, creating a sticky, sweet coating for the Kunefe.
-Regular granulated sugar works best in this recipe.
+Sugar: Regular granulated sugar works best in this recipe.

 Lemon Juice: Adds a hint of acidity to balance the sweetness and prevent the syrup from crystallizing.

-Katayif (Kataifi dough): Shredded pastry dough that forms the crispy layers of the Kunafa when baked.
+Katayif (Kataifi dough): Shredded phyllo dough that forms the crispy layers of the Kunafa when baked.

 Melted Butter: Coats and crisps up the katayif layers.

 Mozzarella: Used as a cheese filling for its melting qualities.
-As mentioned above, you can use Nabulsi or Akkawi cheese.
+As mentioned above, you can use Nabulsi or Akkawi cheese if available.

 In a small saucepan, combine sugar and water.
 Bring to a boil, then reduce to medium heat and simmer for 5-7 minutes until slightly thickened.
 Stir in lemon juice and optional flavorings.
 Let the sugar syrup cool completely